bubb4rd/time-travel-wbhubbar/zine/intro.md

-# Welcome to the Time Travel Chronicles
+# Welcome to Time Travel Magazine

-Have you ever wondered what it would be like to step into a time machine and explore different eras?
-This zine explores the fascinating concepts, paradoxes, and mind-bending possibilities of temporal navigation.
+Imagine stepping into a time machine and visiting ancient civilizations, witnessing the construction of the pyramids, or walking with dinosaurs.
+This zine explores the fascinating concepts and paradoxes of temporal navigation.

 Join us as we journey through the fourth dimension, where past, present, and future collide in extraordinary ways.